 Requests for any changes in clinical rotation schedules must be in writing and contain good cause for the change.
-The program's clinical coordinator will review and approve or deny all such requests.
-Requests must be received by the clinical coordinator no later than 75 days in advance of the requested change in a student's clinical rotation schedule.
-The clinical coordinator will respond to change requests within 10 business days of receipt.
+The program's Medical Director or assigned designee will review and approve or deny all such requests.
+Requests must be received by the Medical Director or assigned designee no later than 75 days in advance of the requested change in a student's clinical rotation schedule.
+The Medical Director or assigned designee will respond to change requests within 10 business days of receipt.
 Requests for changes in clinical rotation schedules as a reasonable accommodation due to disability should be submitted to the Learning Specialist pursuant to EDU-103 Reasonable Accommodations for Qualified Applicants and Learners with Disabilities.
-Changes in clinical rotation schedules due to academic issues or a leave of absence may result in a delay in graduation.